 Be alert to any signs that might indicate bullying or other issues that may affect school attendance

 Inform the school immediately if there are any matters that arise that may affect the attendance of their son/daughter.

 If you have any queries or concerns about attendance or punctuality matters, please note that the following staff will be able to help:

-Year 9: Director of Year – Mrs Beckwith, Head of Year – Mrs Mileham, Student support attendance officer – Mrs Bates
+Year 9: Director of year – Mrs Beckwith, Head of year – Mrs Mileham, Student support and attendance – Mrs A Bates

-Year 10: Director of Year – Mr Skelton, Head of Year – Mrs Daly, Student support attendance officer – Mrs Samet
+Year 10: Director of year – Mr Skelton, Head of year – Mrs Daly, Student support and attendance – Mrs Samet

-Year 11: Director of Year – Mr Chantrell, Head of Year – Mrs Gaskell, Student support attendance officer – Mrs Bailey
+Year 11: Director of Year – Mr Chantrell, Head of Year – Mrs Gaskell, Student support and attendance – Mrs Bailey